6. Setting up your course homepage

 3. Contains an ice-breaker/welcome activity that is relevant to learners, invites them to share, and fosters a sense of rapport and community

-The course homepage is your first connection with learners!
-It's super important to get the homepage right, to ensure students feel comfortable, safe to share and interested in your topic.
+The course homepage is your first connection with learners - it is the first page the learners land on after they enrol!
+It's super important to get the homepage right, to ensure learners feel comfortable, safe to share and interested in your topic.

 Your homepage should feel warm, inviting and friendly.
 You can create this feeling through the tone, language, information and images you use.

-We recommend including a welcome message that excites students about the topic, some basic course information, and an ice-breaker/introduce yourself activity.
+We recommend including a welcome message that excites learners about the topic, some basic course information, and an ice-breaker/introduce yourself activity.

-An ice-breaker activity/introduce yourself activity is a fun and simple first activity (typically in the homepage comments) that gets students sharing straight away into the community.
+An ice-breaker activity/introduce yourself activity is a fun and simple first activity (typically in the homepage comments) that gets learners sharing straight away into the community.

 It helps learners to feel comfortable, valued, get familiar with posting and start to build rapport with their classmates.

-The best ice-breakers are fun, relevant to your learner audience and encourage students to interact with each other.
+The best ice-breakers are fun, relevant to your learner audience and encourage learners to interact with each other.

 For example, in the Sustainable Thinking course, an ice-breaker activity on the homepage might be:

-To change the comment header and placeholder text, go to Settings
+To change the comment header and placeholder text, go to Settings. (top right)

 We recommend adding your homepage as the first page in your Getting Started module (or first module), so learners can navigate easily to the next page after they have introduced themselves.